 and your spouse need to pray a prayer of protection that the enemy will not come in, set guardian angels around your thoughts, home, and each other to protect you and war for you at all times.

 Boundaries and structure include substituting time and places where addictions happened with other events and structure, such as, placing the computer in an open area for everyone to view, nothing

 secret.
 Structure may also include meeting at regular times with an accountability group to report your progress.

 - Seek professional help.
 If pornography occurs on a regular basis or becomes addictive, you

 must seek immediate professional help for the sake of yourself, your spouse, your family, and your church.
 There are many God-led professionals willing to help assist you whenever you need it the

 - Realize there is hope.
 All things are possible for them who believe!
 God is a God of

 healing and restoration.
 God desires for your ministry to be strong and uses your talents and abilities for His work.
-There is no need of guilt, shame, secrets, and pride whenever it comes to
+There is no need of guilt, shame, secrets, and pride when it comes to receiving

 Healing for Minister’s Spouse

 Many spouses are shattered to find out their mate has engaged in sexual attractions for others through pornography.
 Many have stated, “Why am I not good